samridhharshit/Read-Count-System/README.md

 # Introduction

 Read count system consists of a set of stories that are accessible by multiple users.
-Its shows count of all the viewers that have visited a story alongside the live viewers that are currently reading the story.
+Its shows count of all the viewers that have visited a story alongside the live viewers that are currently reading the story. [visit the website](https://livereadcount.herokuapp.com/)

 It is a simple website consisting of namely 4 pages
  - Signup Page - It takes up user's first name, last name, email and password